SoftwareEngineering606/CourseEvaluationSummarizer/README.md

 •	export PATH="/Applications/Postgres.app/Contents/Versions/latest/bin:${PATH}"
 •	source ~/.bash_profile
 ```
-After istalling, verify the version:
+After the installation, verify the version:
 ```
 psql –version
 ```

-13. Create a new Rails App:
+12. Create a new Rails App:

 •	Go to a desired folder location and create a new app with the following command:
 ```